CHANELLE ADAMS

 I had the honor of being invited to a roundtable “On ‘Worldmaking’" upon the occasion of Kapwani Kiwanga’s Zurich Art Prize 2022 at the Museum Haus Konstruktiv in Zurich moderated by Melanie Boehi with Andile Magengelele and Percy Zvomuya.

-I published “The Audacity of Nature Docs: What Obama's 'Our National Parks' Leaves Out" and a dispatch from “Patagonia” at The Drift.
+I published “The Audacity of Nature Docs: What Obama's 'Our National Parks' Leaves Out" and a dispatch on “Patagonia” at The Drift.
 (Read my first essay for this magazine on Madagascar’s plant medicine here ).

 I read my essay “The Right To Rest (In Peace)” at the Sunlight Doesn’t Need a Pipeline at Stanley Picker Gallery, UK following a conversation on "Haunt" with Luiza Prado.